azsk/AzTS-docs/02-Monitoring security using AzTS/README.md

 ![Compliance summary](../Images/13_TSS_PBIDashboardComplianceSummary.png)

-The report contains 3 tabs(The report with detailed inventory contains 3 additional tabs).There is an overall/summary view of compliance, a detailed view which can be used to see control 'pass/fail' details for individual subscriptions and inventory view which shows distribution of resource types and RBAC role memberships across all Azure subscriptions in the organization.
-An example of the detailed view and inventory view is shown below:
+The compliance report contains 2 tabs.There is an overall/summary view of compliance and detailed view which can be used to see control 'pass/fail' details for individual subscriptions in the organization.
+An example of the detailed view is shown below:

 ###### Detailed view:

 ![Compliance summary](../Images/13_TSS_PBIDashboardComplianceDetails.png)

+In Inventory dashboard, 4 tabs are present.
+Inventory Overview tab shows distribution of resource types and RBAC role memberships across all Azure subscriptions in the organization.
+SecureScore tab provides details about Secure Score for subscriptions (single score based on Security Center assessment).
+Assessments Metadata tab provides details about ASC assessments like recommendation, severity, etc. VM Extension status tab contains details about virtual machines scanned like OS type, extensions, power state,etc. Examples of these tabs are shown below:

 ###### Inventory view:

 ![Compliance summary](../Images/13_TSS_PBIDashboardInventoryOverview.png)

-In report with detailed inventory view along with above mentioned tabs, 3 additional tabs are present.
-SecureScore tab provides details about Secure Score for subscriptions (single score based on Security Center assessment).
-Assessments Metadata tab provides details about ASC assessments like recommendation, severity, etc. VM Extension status taab contains details about virtual machines scanned like OS type, extensions, power state,etc. Examples of these tabs are shown below:

 ###### Secure Score:
 ![Compliance summary](../Images/13_TSS_PBIDashboardSecureScore.png)